Do you need to know how to create a DMARC record?

 Let’s log in and add that DMARC record next.

-First, you’ll want to log in to the provider handling your DNS.
 If you’re not sure where it is, you can try:

 - Your web hosting control panel: If you purchased your domain and hosting as a package, your DNS is probably handled by your web hosting company.
 You’ll want to log into your hosting control panel and look for a menu called DNS or DNS Zone.